06:00-12:00, Thursday, 7-30-20

 Route: Democrat >Cameron>Lincoln>Bross…the DeCaLiBron combo clockwise, Class 2

-Hang on because things are about to get wild!
-Or maybe just confusing.
-We did 3 or 4 14ers in one day, depending on which definition you go by.
-I’m going with 3 since Mt.
+On this hike, I did 3 or 4 14ers in one day, depending on which definition you go by.
+I’m going with 3, since Mt.
 Cameron was barely a bump on my radar and counting it would mess up my numbers.
 21 in 2020 just doesn’t sound as good, so I’m willing to discount this one.
 Truly, 3 14ers in one day is plenty enough!

-For it’s bang for the buck, the DeCaLiBron (like marathon, taking the first 2 letters of each peak to spell the word…get it?) is one of the most popular hikes in all of Colorado.
-By the numbers, these are some of the easiest 3 (4) 14ers to hike.
+Bang for buck, the DeCaLiBron (like marathon, taking the first 2 letters of each peak to spell the word…get it?) is one of the most popular hikes in all of Colorado.
+By the numbers, these are some of the easiest 14ers to hike.
 The trailhead has good access and starts at a high elevation (meaning your car does much of the work getting there).
 The route requires little technical know-how and the total distance for the entire circumnavigation is only 7.5 miles.
 I’d read some blurbs about it before, and so this year it was high on my list.

 Next, we retraced our steps down to the saddle between Democrat and Cameron.
 The picture below shows us near the first summit, with the peaks of Cameron and Lincoln to the left and Bross to the right.
 So imagine hiking a big circle clockwise along these peaks and saddles…that’s the DeCaLiBron in a picture.
 The most elevation gain and loss, besides the initial ascent and final descent, is between these first 2 peaks.
 Once we were done with this saddle, the rest of the day was an easy glide.